RajaFaizanNazir/bulk_IPFS_pin/README.md

 └── README.md
 ```

-> If you want to give path of another parent folder, replace 'parentFolder' in env.json in constants with an absolute path
+> If you want to give path of another parent folder(images, and jsons), replace 'parentFolder' in env.json in constants with an absolute path

+Install all pre req libraries of python

  ```sh
  pip install -r requirements.txt
  ```

+Run python script

  ```sh
  python3 main.py
  ```
- or just run run.bat
+ or just run.bat